spiral/docs/redis.md

 EXAMPLE

-> Even if you can use this way to work with data, we strongly recommend to work with `RedisClient` directly.
+> Even if you can use this way to work with data, we strongly recommend you use `RedisClient` directly.